about this site

 - DSCAP 20: Sunday Word, and Maybe Communion

 - The King Shall Come, New and Old

 - A Thanksgiving Reminder: 1 Timothy 6:6-11, 17-19

 - DSCAP 18-19: Conditions for Celebration

 - DSCAP 16-17: Sunday, A Day of Joy and Freedom

 Todd Flowerday on DSCAP 21-22: It’s a… Liam on DSCAP 21-22: It’s a… Todd Flowerday on DSCAP 21-22: It’s a… Liam on DSCAP 21-22: It’s a… Liam on Creator Plus Liam on The King Shall Come, New and… Liam on The King Shall Come, New and… Saul on Laudato Si 237: Sunday nassauny on Priests or People?
 Liam on Priests or People?

 Vatican II pages

+Did Pope Paul have anything to say about reclaiming Christians?
 54. Nevertheless the Church does not feel dispensed from paving unflagging attention also to those who have received the faith and who have been in contact with the Gospel often … Continue reading